microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 | Plus 6 (largest)   | `--type-ramp-plus-6-font-size`  | `--type-ramp-plus-6-line-height` |

 ## Adaptive Color
 FAST Frame implements an adaptive color system that provides some unique advantages:
 - Ensure text meets [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) contrast requirements.
 - Easily swap from light mode to dark, or anywhere in-between.
 - Color themeing through palette tinting.
-- Perceptually uniform UI across different background colors.
+- Perceptually uniform UI across background colors.

-### Algorithmic colors (recipes)

-FAST makes heavy use of algorithmic colors; named colors are a product of the *designSystem* object in which they are calculated.
-In the documentation below, these algorithmic colors will be referred to as *recipes*.
+To accomplish these goals, FAST Frame makes heavy use of algorithmic colors; named colors that are a product of the Design System in which they are calculated.
+In the documentation below, these algorithmic colors will be referred to as [Recipes](/docs/design-systems/fast-frame#color-recipes).
+[Recipes](/docs/design-systems/fast-frame#color-recipes) operate on three primary inputs: [Palettes](/docs/design-systems/fast-frame#palettes), [the background color](/docs/design-systems/fast-frame#background-color), and [offsets / deltas](/docs/design-systems/fast-frame#offsets-deltas).

-#### Inputs

-Each color recipe expects as its sole argument the FAST *DesignSystem* object, but there are a few core pieces of data from that object that impact color resolution.

-#### Palettes
+### Palettes
 Each color recipe operates on a palette.
-A palette in an array of hexadecimal colors ordered from light to dark.
+A palette is an array of hexadecimal colors ordered from light to dark by [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance#:~:text=WCAG%20definition%20of%20relative%20luminance,and%201%20for%20lightest%20white).
 By default, FAST components leverage the `neutralPalette` and the `accentPalette`.

 See [accentPalette](api/fast-components.fastdesignsystemprovider.accentpalette.md) and [neutralPalette](api/fast-components.fastdesignsystemprovider.neutralpalette.md) for more details.

-##### Replacing palettes
+#### Generating and Replacing Palettes
 `@microsoft/fast-components` exposes a convenient function to generate a color palette from an arbitrary source color, and this function is how the default `neutralPalette` and `accentPalette` are generated.
 You can generate a new palette by choosing a palette source color and invoking the palette generation function:

-###### Replacing the neutral palette
+##### Replacing the neutral palette
 ```js
 import { parseColorHexRGB } from "@microsoft/fast-colors";
 import { createColorPalette } from "@microsoft/fast-components";